exoplatform/exo-documentation/docs/Administration.rst

 -  Removed users corresponds to the removed users from the space following the group's binding removal

 .. note: If some users are bound and that they belong to more than one bound group, they remain in the space
          and they are not count in the reporting.
+Same if the user was member of the space  before the binding was created.
+In this case, when the binding is removed, the user is revert to normal user, and he is not removed from the space.
+So, he is not count in the "Removed Users"  column.
+But, the information is present in the csv report file, in which the user is not mark as removed, but marked as "still in space"

 .. _SyncReport: